as-ideas/MMLU/README.md

 ## Evaluate your custom model <a id="evaluate-custom"></a>

-To evaluate a custom LLE simply use the following template and replace the predict_function by your own Callable:
+To evaluate a custom LLM simply use the following template and replace the predict_function by your own Callable:

 ```python
 from pathlib import Path